Welcome to Year 1

 Children will learn through adult lead, adult initiated and child initiated challenges.
 Free play is called ‘challenge time’ where children have set tasks to complete through independent exploration.

-We have a Mathematics area, Writing area, Reading corner, Role play area, Construction area, Small world are and a Finger Gym (to develop fine motor skills).
+We have a Mathematics area, Writing area, Reading corner, Role play area, Construction area, and a Finger Gym (to develop fine motor skills).
 Learning through play will still be an important part of our day but we will be gradually eased into more formal learning as the year goes on, so that we stay motivated and eager learners.

 Year 1 Newsletters